 I always dreamed of the day I would take my daughter or son to Disney World.
-It took a few years for that dream to come true and while I was waiting, I was picturing the perfect vacation with our little prince or princess.
+My husband and I went to Disney many times before we finally had our baby girl.
+It took a few years for that dream to happen so while we were waiting, I kept picturing the perfect vacation with our little prince or princess.

-So, I researched and thought about what would make taking a baby or toddler to Disney go as smooth as possible.
-After almost 2 weeks of vacationing with an 18 month, I can tell you what worked for us (and what didn’t) and hopefully it will help you when considering taking your little one to the happiest place on earth.
+So, I researched and researched.
+I thought about what would make taking a baby or toddler to Disney as smooth as possible.
+After almost 2 weeks of vacationing with an 18 month, I can tell you what worked for us (and what didn’t) .

 Keep your baby’s schedule in mind.